Diffusion-limited aggregation on the hyperbolic plane: Geometric lemmas

 \section{Geometric lemmas}

 The goal of this section is to prove two geometric lemmas which will serve as central ingredients in the proof.
-Throughout this section we assume that the embedding of $\HH$ in $\PH$ has been fixed, and consider the aggregate $A(t)$ as a subset of $\PH$.
-We begin with some definitions which will be frequently used later on. \\ \\ For every time $t \geq 0$, we define
+Throughout this section, we assume that the embedding of $\HH$ in $\PH$ has been fixed, and consider the aggregate $A(t)$ as a subset of $\PH$.
+We begin with some definitions which will be frequently used later on.